Plastimytes/Probability/README.md

-This is a repository to learn probability and statistics in jupyter Statistics
+I'mThis is a repository to learn probability and statistics in jupyter Statistics

 Mean median mode etc